UrielGuy/KiCad_sharp/README.md

 ## Konown Issues:
 - Text tags are not rotated with components
 - API for arcs is not uniform between drawing layers and Copper layers
+- Bounds are not properly calculated for arcs.

 I recommend the checking the wiki for explenation and common use cases for elements of the Library